MohitS704/ParticleCoding/preface.md

 title: "Preface"
 filename: "preface"
 chapternum: "p"
+geometry: margin=30mm
 ---

 # Preface {#prefacechapter}

 >_"Physics, which is one of the oldest academic disciplines, has had plenty of time to figure out a way to visit the year 4515 and see if humans are still around or have been taken over by a race of intelligent spiders, is broken into multiple branches including particle physics and astrophysics, neither of which has led to the construction of a time-traveling device so who gives a shit."_, [*The Onion Book of Known Knowledge*](https://mathijs.info/files/ebooks/onion.pdf), 2012.

 This course is intended to provide insight into how to manipulate large quantities of data similar to a particle physicist, and how to use the tools to do so.
 Now, as a PhD student who has yet to even pass his Graduate Board Oral Exam (GBO), you may think, "Is this schmuck even qualified to type these words??"
 I guess not really - but we all start somewhere.
-(Pro Tip: If you think I'm wholly unqualified to be writing this, you are probably right. *Please* help me out by suggesting material to add or revise!)
+(Pro Tip: If you think I'm wholly unqualified to be writing this, you are probably right. *Please* help me out by either suggesting material to add or revise, or write some stuff up to help me out!)
 Over the course of my PhD I hope to continue to update this text with sections about things that I *wish* I had when I was learning to conduct analyses.
-This also involves pointing you to the people who can tell you about processes better than I ever could - the developers themselves!
+This also involves pointing you to the people who can tell you about processes/packages better than I ever could - the developers themselves!

 The educational goals will be to cover the following (and this will be updated as time goes on):